 Cuba is a very safe country with low rates of violent crime or robbery and very little gang or drug problems.
 It's safe to walk around the city, even at night, and there is a strong police presence with a vested interest in keeping tourists safe.
 In Havana, some buildings can look run down and people tend to hang out and socialize in the street.
 This does not mean its unsafe; just be wise and aware of your surroundings like you would anywhere.

 The hustle in Cuba is real, so do be smart and watch out for pickpocketing and scams.
 In the touristy areas, you'll be approached by people unsolicited, often asking what you're looking for, inviting you to something or giving you helpful "information".
 They're usually trying to take you a business they're being paid by, sell you a ride on a bicitaxi or help you in exchange for a tip.
 Just say "no, thanks", and they'll move on.
 We found that as soon as we got onto side streets, the solicitation totally stopped.
-Cubans are friendly and you should be open to meeting people; just know that if someone approaches you, they probably have an agenda.
+We met a lot of wonderful, friendly people and you should be open to conversation; just know that if someone approaches you, they probably have an agenda.

 Phone and Internet